Random Thoughts & Pictures

 There were two different versions of this game.
 Initially there was the TV version.
 Then there was the movie version.
 Pictures of both versions are shown on the Star Trek IPBD page.
 There are only minor differences between the two.
 The uniforms and starship on the backglass are different.
 And a few of the playfield plastics are different.
 It's clear that the original intent was to have this game correspond to the Star Trek TV series.
 But then some minor cosmetic changes were made to reflect the new movie, "Star Trek: The Motion Picture".
 The TV versions are quite rare.
 I have read that a few hundred of the TV versions were produced during an initial production run.
 But most pinball references refer to the TV version as the "prototype" indicating that only a handful may have been made.
 More than 16,000 Star Treks were produced.
 The vast majority of them were the movie version.

 The original Star Trek TV series was years before my time.
 I can better relate to the movies.
 But I have to say that I prefer the look of the TV version pinball machine (not that I expect to ever get my hands on one).
 I'm thinking that the conversion must have been a last minute decision because the execution is pretty half-assed.
 First off, the playfield and cabinet art were not updated.
 They show the old starship and uniforms and don't relate to anything that happened in the movie.
+One minor difference is that the prototype playfields had yellow inserts in the bonus ladder whereas the production playfields have white.
 A few of the playfield plastics were updated.
-Hot-looking crew women were replaced with creepy-looking Lt.
-Ilia.
+Hot-looking crew women were replaced with creepy-looking Lieutenant Ilia.
 But the remaining plastics have nothing to do with the movie.
 As mentioned above, the uniforms and starship shown on the backglass were updated.
 But here again, the backglass depicts a scene that has no relation to the movie.
 And finally, the title of the game is simply "Star Trek" with a font that matches the TV show, not the movie.
-So my vote goes to the TV version because:
+One thing I do like about the production glass is the addition of four Klingon ships.
+Nevertheless my vote goes to the TV version because:

 1) The overall package has a more uniformed, consistent look.